 New York City Medical Malpractice Lawyers

-If you were injured by a negligent or careless doctor, or if a loved one passed away after receiving substandard medical care, your family deserves a closer investigation into the matter.
-The New York medical malpractice lawyers of Sullivan & Galleshaw have more than 16 years of experience representing injury survivors and wrongful death victims, and will fight aggressively to seek rightful compensation on your behalf.
-To start exploring your legal options in a free and confidential case evaluation, call our law offices right away at (877) 311-4878.
+If you were injured by a negligent doctor, or if a loved one passed away after receiving substandard medical care, your family deserves a closer investigation into the matter.
+The New York medical malpractice lawyers of Sullivan & Galleshaw have more than 16 years of experience representing injury survivors and wrongful death victims and will fight aggressively to seek rightful compensation on your behalf.
+To start exploring your legal options in a free and confidential case evaluation, call our law offices right away at (718) 843-0300.

 What is Medical Malpractice?
 Do I Have a Case?

-- There must be a formal patient-doctor relationship established between the plaintiff and the defendant.
+- A Valid Doctor-Patient Relationship: There must be a formal patient-doctor relationship established between the plaintiff and the defendant.
 This creates a formal “duty of care” from the doctor to the patient.
 (Note that taking casual advice does not constitute a formal patient-doctor relationship.)

-- The doctor must breach his or her duty of care to the patient by acting negligently.
+- A Breach of the Duty of Care: The doctor must breach his or her duty of care to the patient by acting negligently.
 In a legal context, negligence means that the party at fault failed to live up to the normal standard of care that a reasonable person would expect under the same set of circumstances.
-In other words, if one doctor makes an avoidable error which any other reasonable doctor would have noticed and corrected – such as failing to sterilize tools, or to ask the patient about other medications they were taking – the doctor who made the error may be considered negligent.
+In other words, if one doctor makes an avoidable error that any other reasonable doctor would have noticed and corrected – such as failing to sterilize tools, or to ask the patient about other medications they were taking – the doctor who made the error may be considered negligent.

 What Are Some Common Examples of Doctor Negligence and Malpractice?